-Recently, only at the level of the European Union, a number of regulations has been introduced, the purpose of which is to regulate enterprises operating in the broadly understood digital ecosystem.
+Recently, the European Commission alone proposed several legal acts aiming at the regulation of businesses operating in the digital sector.
 The DMA is merely one example of new regulations to follow the likes of the GDPR, the P2B Regulation, the ePrivacy Regulation, the Digital Services Act, the regulation on preventing the dissemination of terrorist content online, and the regulation on digital services tax.